-Actually, the best strategy here is to send the fastest person in your party here for FastPasses while the rest of the group heads the other direction, preparing to line-up for Journey to the Center of the Earth while the runner crisscrosses the park more efficiently.
+You’ll want to race to the FastPass machines (head right when entering the park and cut behind Zambini Bros.), and even then you’ll likely end up with an evening return time.
+Actually, the best strategy here is to send the fastest person in your party here for FastPasses while the rest of the group continues on to Journey to the Center of the Earth.
 Literally every minute matters.
-There’s no stopping to smell the roses right now.
+There’s no stopping to smell the roses right now!

 Ride Journey to the Center of the Earth – One of Disney’s best queues anywhere leads to a hybrid dark ride and thrill ride that is inside Mount Prometheus, Journey to the Center of the Earth is Tokyo DisneySea’s flagship attraction.
-If you anticipate wanting to do this twice, just skip the Tower of Terror FastPass and head straight here, getting a FastPass, then getting in line.
-(You’ll then need to find a time to get a Tower of Terror FastPass later.)
+On a slower day, you might be able to do this twice in a row before a line builds.

 Ride 20,000 Leagues Under the Sea – This will have a short line and readily available FastPasses later in the evening, so if its line is already long, skip it.
 If it’s 15 minutes or less, do it now.

-Afternoon Shows – Along with Big Band Beat, there are two shows you might want to see: Out of Shadowland and King Triton’s Concert.
+Afternoon Shows – Along with Big Band Beat, there are two shows you might want to see: King Triton’s Concert and Song of Mirage.
 Prioritize King Triton’s Concert after Big Band Beat.
-Both shows are only so-so, with neither being essential if you would rather spend more time soaking up the ambiance.

 Explore American Waterfront – There are layers upon layers of detail in American Waterfront, and although this land is prettier at night, the details are easier to ascertain during the daytime hours.